|

 i.
 The Board's Report is prepared in accordance with the provisions of the Securities

-and Exchange Board of India (Listing Obligations and Disclosure Requirements)
+and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations,

-Regulations, 2015 ('the Listing Regulations') and the Companies Act, 2013 ('the Act') and
+2015 ('the Listing Regulations') and the Companies Act, 2013 ('the Act'), which forms part

-include "Tejas Networks Limited".
+Networks Limited".

 Dear Members,

-subsidiaries has been referred to wherever required.
+subsidiaries has been referred to, wherever required.

-I. Financial Performance a.
-Results of Operations and State of Affairs in crore
+a.
+Results of Operations and State of Affairs |

 |